French power production lowered by workers protesting nuclear reform

-PARIS, June 22 (Reuters) - Strikes by workers protesting against a French nuclear reform plan had cut nuclear power generation by about 2.5 gigawatts by 1350 GMT Tuesday plus 800 megawatts at hydropower stations, data from power group EDF (EDF.PA) showed.
+PARIS (Reuters) - Strikes by workers protesting against a French nuclear reform plan had cut nuclear power generation by about 2.5 gigawatts by 1350 GMT Tuesday plus 800 megawatts at hydropower stations, data from power group EDF showed.

 That represents around 5.7% of available production capacity as of Tuesday afternoon, data from RTE and EDF showed.